SethFranklin/cs326-project-backwords/docs/milestone-1.md

 - The number of pages that are immediately prior to the current page (num_prior)
 - The number of pages until the end of the story (num_left)

+In my code and on the website, I will use the concept of a "leaf".
+In short, a leaf is a page that has no pages immediately prior, meaning that no one has written a page before it.
+If you visualize all of the pages in a tree relationship, where the last page is the root of the tree, then these pages would indeed be called leaves in graph theory.
+I also like it because I want to use the idiom "Turn a new leaf" on the main page of the website.
+The main page will display all of the leaves, and starting reading from one is literally turning a new leaf, since it is the beginning of some story.

+# Functionality

+The application will be a single page application, however there will be multiple views in the single page to simulate going between different pages on the website.
+The current view and any associated data will be stored inside the browser's local storage in case the user leaves the page and comes back later.
+For example, if the user is writing a new page, and accidentally closes the browser, they can simply come back to the site and continue where they left off since the draft was saved in local storage.

+Here is a list of views I have planned for my application:

+- ****